Sarani1612/the-veggie-patch/README.md

 Where text appears on a coloured background, the color is set to white to ensure it is easy to read.\
 The logo was designed with [Canva](https://www.canva.com/) and consists of an image of tomatoes next to the name of the website in white on the green background.
 A playful, relaxed font, Just Another Hand, was chosen to convey a sense of fun and informality.
 For all other text on the website, the font Cambay is used as it is a simple, sans-serif font which is easier on the eyes when reading on a screen.

+#### Wireframe differences

+- **Login/registration pages**: I initially planned on having login and registration pages, but during the first session with my mentor, he pointed out that it was not a requirement for this project, and when I said I was concerned about letting everyone have access to editing and deleting, he suggested the current setup with the secret key.
+The website does therefore not have login and registration pages as in the wireframes.
+- **Recipe cards**: my wireframes for small screens show the recipe cards in rows with three in each row and for medium screens and up, they are in rows of four.
+However, when I started building the site it was clear early on that the cards would be too small and too compact-looking.
+I therefore decided to only have one card per row on small screens and three on medium-large.
+- **Recipe view on small screens**: I changed the original layout from showing the picture next to the recipe info (prep time, servings etc) to having the picture on top and the info underneath.
+As with the recipe cards, it just looked too compact and the picture was too narrow in the original design.

 ### Existing Features
 The app incorporates the 4 CRUD functionalities: